EnochTagoe1/lab-intro-to-sql-joins-updated/readme.md

 - `fork` and `clone` this repository
 - `cd` into to directory
-- `ls` make sure you see the file custoners.sql
+- `ls` make sure you see the file customers.sql
 - `psql`
 - `\i customers.sql` to run the file customers.sql